nschlia/ffmpegfs/README.md

     git clone https://github.com/nschlia/ffmpegfs.git

-FFmpegfs is written in a mixture of C and C++ and uses the following libraries:
+FFmpegfs is written in a little bit of C and mostly C++11.
+It uses the following libraries:

 * [FUSE](http://fuse.sourceforge.net/)